CarlDownsOracle/oci-splunk-observability/README.md

          }
     }

+Here is an example of a transformed metric event using this logic:

+    {
+        "sourcetype": "_json",
+        "event": {
+            "namespace": "oci_vcn",
+            "resourceGroup": null,
+            "compartmentId": "ocid1.compartment.oc1...",
+            "name": "VnicFromNetworkBytes",
+            "dimensions": {
+            "resourceId": "ocid1.vnic.oc1.phx..."
+            },
+            "metadata": {
+            "displayName": "Bytes from Network",
+            "unit": "bytes"
+            },
+            "datapoints": [
+            {
+                "timestamp": 1652196912000,
+                "value": 5780.0,
+                "count": 1
+            }
+            ]
+        }
+    }

-### Payload Maps
+## Payload Maps

-There also is an **optional** feature called a **Payload Map** if you want to pass a subset of  `key=value` pairs to Splunk.
+There also is an **optional** feature called a **Payload Map**.
+Use it if you need to pass a subset of `key=value` pairs to Splunk.

-In this mode, the Function uses a map where the `keys` are the keys that Splunk expects to see and the `values` in the map _are used as **keys** to look up the value in the OCI event payload_ to pass to Splunk.
-If the Function finds a match _anywhere_ in the event (included nested within the JSON), the event payload `value` will be assigned to the Splunk-expected `key` and included it in the transformed output.
+In this mode, the Function uses a JSON map where the `l-values` are the keys that Splunk expects to see and the `r-values` in the map _are used as **keys** to look up **values** in the OCI event payload_.
+If the Function finds a match _anywhere_ in the event (included nested within the JSON), the event `value` will be assigned to the Splunk-expected `key` and included it in the transformed output.

-Here is the default the payload map:
+Here is the default payload JSON:

      {
          "fields": {